Design and Build Your Energy Efficient Passive House!

 A Passive House provides a comfortable and healthy indoor

-climate without the need to use active heating or cooling appliances.
-It
+climate without the need to use active heating or cooling

 heats and cools itself.